LAVA: Explainability for Unsupervised Latent Embeddings: Experiments

-We investigate if LAVA modules can reveal biologically relevant patterns using the UMAP of KPMP data. \textbf{Setup.} The KPMP dataset includes metadata about the human donors of the cells: we look at disease state, which is either healthy, acute kidney failure (ACF), or chronic kidney disease (CKD).
-We first calculate percentages of samples from donor disease state per locality.
-We then calculate Pearson correlations and respective p-values between module presences and these percentages (ignoring localities where a module is not present) to gauge the association between module and disease state.
-We further investigate if genes in those modules are related to biological pathways related to diseased state (Appendix~\ref{app:kpmp_exp}). \textbf{Module correlates with diseased samples.} Cells from patients with different disease states are spread throughout the latent space, with no apparent clustering.
-However, the presence of module $4$ (Figure \ref{fig:intra_inter}b) is positively correlated with the percentage of diseased samples ($0.23$, $p < 0.01$), and of CKD samples specifically ($0.28$, $p < 0.01$).
-Together with the fact that module $4$ is present across epithelial cells and not blood cells, this suggests that the correlation subpattern of module $4$ could be biologically relevant for kidney disease related pathways. \textbf{Module genes and disease related pathways.} Overrepresentation analysis of biological pathways~\cite{fang_gseapy} for the set of genes in module $4$ correlations exhibit $21$ significant pathways ($p<0.01$).
-To highlight biological relevance, we single out the more general ``cellular response to stress'' and the DNA damage response pathways, linked to CKD in previous studies \cite{patera_kidney_2024, schupp_dna_2016, molitoris_dna_nodate, wang_roles_2023}.
-Overall, our findings suggest that the local organization of KPMP latent UMAP embeddings across kidney tissue cell types exhibits patterns of gene correlation related to kidney disease.
-This local structure of sample organization is not apparent in the clustering of the data, but notably discoverable through the LAVA modules.
+Finally, we enquire if LAVA can reveal biologically relevant patterns in UMAP embeddings of KPMP data. \textbf{Setup.} We analyze LAVA modules for KPMP (Section~\ref{sec:stability}), together with metadata on the human donors of the cells: we look at disease state, which is either healthy, acute kidney failure (ACF), or chronic kidney disease (CKD).
+To quantify the association between modules and a given disease state, we calculate Pearson correlation and respective p-value between module presence and percentage of samples labeled with the disease state (ignoring localities where a module is not present).
+We further investigate if genes in those modules are involved in biological pathways related to the diseased state (Appendix~\ref{app:kpmp_exp}).

+\textbf{Module correlates with diseased samples.} Cells from donors with different disease states are spread across the latent space, with no apparent clustering.
+However, presence of module $4$ is positively correlated with the percentage of diseased samples ($0.23$, $p < 0.01$), and specifically CKD (Figure~\ref{fig:kpmp_experiment}, $0.28$, $p < 0.01$).
+Together with the fact that module $4$ is present in epithelial cells and not blood cells (Figures~\ref{fig:intra_inter}b and~\ref{fig:kpmp_experiment}), this suggests that module $4$ could be biologically relevant for kidney disease and CKD-related pathways. \textbf{Module genes and disease related pathways.} Overrepresentation analysis of biological pathways~\cite{fang_gseapy} for the genes in module $4$ identifies $21$ significant pathways ($p<0.01$).
+To highlight biological relevance, we single out the ``cellular response to stress'' and ``DNA damage response'' pathways, linked to CKD in previous studies~\cite{patera_kidney_2024, schupp_dna_2016, molitoris_dna_nodate, wang_roles_2023}.
+Overall, our findings suggest that the local organization of KPMP latent UMAP embeddings across kidney cell types exhibits patterns of gene correlation related to kidney disease.
+This local structure is not apparent in the clustering of the data, but is notably discoverable through the LAVA modules.